 Note: We will be coming back another day to explain the different ways of controlling a brushed DC motor.

 These motors have cons: First of all, the quality is associated with the cost (the cheaper, the worst quality).
 That means sometimes poor materials, weak assemblies, and overheating motors.
 The brushes, whatever the quality, are a vulnerable part of the motor because they are always in friction with a collector.
-With time and depending on your use of the motor, brushes wear and create dust; connection is thus not always made with collectors, which results in a significant loss of speed and torque.
+With time and depending on your use of the motor, brushes wear off and create dust; the connection is thus not always made with collectors, which results in a significant loss of speed and torque.
 In the end, all these cons strongly impact the motor's life.

-Nao, Pepper, Roomba, or Asimo: they all have some brushed DC motors inside (and some other types too).
+Nao, Pepper, Roomba, or Asimo: they all have brushed DC motors inside (and some other types too).

 Brushless DC motors